-Best iPhone 13 Pro MagSafe Cases: Spigen, NOMAD, MOFT, and more | Pocketnow
+Best iPhone 13 Pro MagSafe cases

 The NOMAD Modern Leather Folio picks up right where the Modern Leather Case left off by adding a folio cover to the TPE bumper.
 The accessory is covered in the same Horween Leather and will also develop a rugged patina.
 It has a 10ft drop protection rating, neodymium magnets, and NFC Card.

 The Folio part of it adds three card slots and another for storing cash.
-A point to note here is that NOMAD issues a warning to possibly use a screen protector to avoid micro scratches from any stored cards.
+NOMAD notes that you might have to use a screen protector to prevent micro-scratches caused by stored cards.
+If you're looking for a screen protector for your iPhone 13 Pro, here are the best options.

 The Modern Leather Folio is the case to pick for all-around protection of your device with increased function due to its added card and cash slots.